Policy on Awarding Academic Credit, Transfers and Substitutions

 - Experiential learning

-For all degrees awarded, and in accordance with accreditation guidelines under the Southern Association of College and Schools (SACS), a minimum of 25% of the baccalaureate coursework and a minimum of 33% of graduate coursework must be taken at the Health Science Center to receive a degree from the institution.
+For all degrees awarded, and in accordance with accreditation guidelines under the Southern Association of College and Schools (SACSCOC), a minimum of 25% of the baccalaureate coursework and a minimum of 33% of graduate coursework must be taken at the Health Science Center to receive a degree from the institution.
 The minimum applies to all baccalaureate coursework including courses taken the first two years of college.
 For example, a degree that requires a total of 120 semester credit hours calls for 30 semester credit hours to be earned via official coursework at the Health Science Center, versus alternate methods of earning credit at the Health Science Center including those listed above.

 GENERAL RULES AND REGULATIONS